-It has been reported in the news today (30 June 2020) that during the current pandemic, adoption agencies have seen a rise in enquiries about the process behind adoption.
+It has been reported that during the COVID-19 pandemic, adoption agencies have seen a rise in enquiries about the process behind adoption.
 It is thought that the forced downtime has given people some time and space to think about their personal circumstances and wish to bring a child or children into their family.

 So, if you are amongst those thinking about adoption, what are the steps involved?

 The Adoption and Children (Scotland) Act 2007 states that, generally speaking, anyone over the age of 21 can apply to adopt, either on their own or with their partner, civil partner or spouse.
 In the first instance, you will need to contact a recognised adoption agency (such as your local authority, Scottish Adoption or Barnardo’s) who will undertake the relevant checks and provide guidance through the next steps.
 Many adoption agencies are currently offering online adoption information events to hear more about the adoption process, what checks are required and what support is available.